The King's Demons: In print

 A novelisation of this serial, written by Terence Dudley, was published by Target Books in February 1986.

 Home media

-The King's Demons was released on VHS in November 1995 in a box set along with a special edition of the subsequent serial The Five Doctors and a postcard book.
+The King's Demons was released on VHS in November 1995 in a box set along with a special edition of the subsequent serial "The Five Doctors" and a postcard book.
 It and Planet of Fire were released in a Kamelion-themed DVD box set on 14 June 2010.
+In September 2023, the story was released again in an upgraded format for Blu-ray, being included with the other stories from Season 20 in the Doctor Who - The Collection Box Set.